 Brad Alan Bowsher, 46, CEO of Infinity Dental Systems, has been in the Pima County jail for about seven weeks.
 He is charged with five felonies, including aggravated identity theft, theft and fraud.
 He has pleaded not guilty, and attempts to interview him in jail were unsuccessful.

-Bowsher could face additional charges, depending on the outcome of an additional investigation by Pima County Sheriff’s Department.
+Bowsher could face additional charges, depending on the outcome of an additional investigation by the Pima County Sheriff’s Department.

 Bowsher was a consultant who would set up dental offices and sell the practices to dentists, but court records and police reports describe him forging the signatures of his dentists and patients to obtain money for an extravagant lifestyle.